About me...

 Professional Standards and Public Protection

-If you have any questions about my qualifications, approach, or the standards I follow, please feel free to ask.
+If you have any questions about my advanced Relational TA training, the qualification i'm working towards, my approach, or the standards I follow, please feel free to ask.
 Your safety, comfort, and confidence are my top priorities.